 There are two options which turn off parts of the squeezer.
-They are -squeeze-no-recompress for avoiding the reprocessing of malformed compressed sections, and -squeeze-no-page-data for avoiding the reprocessing of malformed page data.
+They are -squeeze-no-recompress for avoiding the reprocessing of compressed sections (especially useful if they are malformed), and -squeeze-no-pagedata for avoiding the reprocessing of page data (ditto).
+These two options also make the process much faster at the cost of a little less compression.
+Experiment.